sleepypioneer/ContributingToNextcloudIntroductoryWorkshop/README.md

 ***
 [Back to Top](#top)

-:hourglass: Now we will take time to make sure you have everything set up and take a short break.
-Afterwards we will go to [part 2](https://github.com/sleepypioneer/ContributingToNextcloudIntroductoryWorkshop/blob/master/partII.md)
+:apple: Now we will take time to make sure you have everything set up and take a short break.
+Afterwards, we will go to [part 2](https://github.com/sleepypioneer/ContributingToNextcloudIntroductoryWorkshop/blob/master/partII.md)